LEVY KONIGSBERG LLP, A NATIONALLY RECOGNIZED ASBESTOS AND MESOTHELIOMA LAW FIRM, WON THE MOTION IN THIS FEDERAL CASE PENDING IN UPSTATE NEW YORK.

 Both companies also moved to strike the testimony of Dr. Steven Markowitz, a New York physician specializing in occupational and environmental medicine.
 Specifically, the defendants challenged Dr. Markowitz’s opinion that Mr. Osterhout’s cumulative exposure to asbestos caused his mesothelioma.
 The Court, however, concluded that “Dr. Markowitz’s ‘cumulative exposure’ theory is sufficiently reliable to meet the admissibility standard of Rule 702 and Defendants’ arguments to the contrary are more appropriately reserved for cross examination.”
 See Order at p.
 45.

-Jerome H. Block, a partner with Levy Konigsberg LLP, and Keith Binder, an associate with the same firm, represent Mrs. Pearl Osterhout, who is continuing the lawsuit on behalf of herself and the estate of her husband.
+Jerome H. Block, a partner with Levy Konigsberg LLP and his asbestos litigation team represent Mrs. Pearl Osterhout, who is continuing the lawsuit on behalf of herself and the estate of her husband.

 In 2008, Mr. Block previously won a $ 5 million jury verdict on behalf of another man, Douglas Pokorney, who also served aboard the same Navy ship, the U.S.S.
 Roan.
 (Douglas Pokorney v.
 Foster Wheeler, No. 2006-3087, N.Y.
 Sup.
 Ct., Onondaga County).
 Mr. Block also represents the family of another man, Arthur Hammell, who served on the U.S.S.
 Roan and died from mesothelioma.
 The case of Mr. Hammell is currently being considered by the U.S. Court of Appeals for the Third Circuit (Linda Hammell, Individually and as Executrix of the Estate of Arthur Hammell v.
 CBS Corp., et al., 15-2643).